 If you're getting an error message on your computer when you try to open a video shot on the GoPro HERO8, HERO7, or HERO6 Black, it might be because it isn't compatible with the HEVC (H.265) codec used in some of those cameras' video modes.
 Here are some workarounds.

-One of the new features introduced with the GoPro HERO6 Black is a different codec for the high-end video modes.
+Since the HERO7 Black, GoPro has used a new codec for compressing and encoding vides.
 It’s most commonly known as HEVC (for High Efficiency Video Coding) or H.265.
 It’s a newer, better codec, but it’s still not universally compatible in the same way the older H.264 codec is.
-If you’re having trouble opening videos shot on the HERO7 or HERO6 Black, this might be why.
+If you’re having trouble opening videos shot on the HERO8, HERO7, or HERO6 Black, this might be why.

-There are now two GoPros that use HEVC H.265 encoding.
+There are now more GoPros that use HEVC H.265 encoding.
 On the HERO6 Black, it’s only used for these video modes:

-All the others use an older H.264 AVC codec that is much more widely compatible.
+All the previous and lower models use an older H.264 AVC codec that is much more widely compatible.